ToxicPie/DBMS21-final/README.md

 ## Setting up

-This project uses docker and docker-compose for its services, so first make sure you have them installed.
+This project uses docker and docker-compose for its services, so first make sure you have them installed and docker is running on your system.

 Copy `flask_config-example.py` to `frontend/flask_config.py` and `backend/flask_config.py` respectively.
 You might want to edit their contents, for example, setting `DEBUG = True` in a development environment.